SHTFPreparedness may collect a share of sales or other compensation from the links on this page.

 To make sure you have power for those, are you going to carry spares for each of those devices?
 What if you thought ahead to bring rechargeable batteries but you had no A/C to charge them?

 Now even worse: what would you do if you weren’t camping but dealing with a long term emergency or SHTF?
 Are you going to have a pile of batteries for each size that you need to keep everything running?
 Are you going to carry months’ or years’ worth of batteries?
-Doesn’t sound too feasible.
+This doesn’t sound too feasible.

 You could easily be adding 5-6 pounds of weight to your pack and reducing how much space you have for other critical items.

 Well, if you plan it right, there is a solution to having an almost unlimited supply of power for your lights and small electronics, and it’s actually pretty simple if you think it through.
-Check out below!

 This device is way above my pay grade, but it is such an impressive piece of equipment that I had to bring it to your attention.
 You are looking at a creation that could wind up on the store shelves in REI.